zballen64/Senior-Design-of-VR-Puzzle-FPS-Game/README.md

 themed about the class on Digital-Logic Circuits.

-This project is for the UMES senior design class Designer of the project: Zachary Allen.
+This project is for the UMES senior design class

+## For Weekly Updates...
+The Powerpoints will be on the PowerPoint Branch.
+The Main Paper will be on the Report Branch.

+### Designer of the project:
+Zachary Allen.